 Surrounding the River Gade in Hemel Hempstead town centre, the Water Gardens were created by renowned landscape designer Geoffrey Jellicoe in 1962.
 In 2017, we completed a restoration project of the much-loved Gardens, returning them to their former glory.

-Work started in July 2015 following preparation work earlier in the spring.
-The project is being funded by a £2.4m grant from the Heritage Lottery Fund and the Big Lottery Fund, which we are topping up with an investment of more than £1 million.
-For more information, visit our restoration plans page.
+Work on the project began in July 2015 following preparation work earlier in the spring.
+The project was funded by a £2.4m grant from the Heritage Lottery Fund and the Big Lottery Fund, which we topped up with an investment of more than £1 million.
+For more information, visit our restoration page.

-Throughout the restoration, we are working closely with the Friends of Jellicoe Water Gardens, a group of local volunteers who act as custodians.
-Behind the scenes, the Friends are busy getting the local community involved.
-To find out more visit our Friends of Jellicoe Water Gardens page.
+Throughout the restoration, we worked closely with the Friends of Jellicoe Water Gardens, a group of local volunteers who act as custodians.
+To find out more about their activities, please visit our Friends of Jellicoe Water Gardens page.